 Within the scope of the Angus beef cattle fattening project, it is planned that the supply of meat from this farm to Pingo Doce will already start in the first half of 2016.
-It is also planned to increase, throughout the year, the number of animals in this project.
+Throughout the year, the number of animals in this project will be increased.

-In 2016, we aim to continue studying and developing new projects in other strategic areas, mainly in Aquaculture, which may include establishing partnerships or cooperation agreements.
+In 2016, we aim to continue studying and developing new projects in other strategic areas, mainly in Aquaculture, which could include establishing partnerships or cooperation agreements.